27 May, 2024 The LID of our unity is in what we can SEE

 It is often said that things rise and fall upon vision.

+While many things can affect the success of a vision, the above statement carries a significant truth.
 A leader can only take a group to a place they can see!

-The SCOPE of vision is a LID (no matter how great the leader)
+The SCOPE of vision is a LID

-Coffee unity‘ takes time.
-It isn’t to be mocked.
+‘Coffee unity‘ takes time.
+It’s a necessary foundation!
 Pastors change often in some churches.
 Some of those arriving will have personalities and peculiarities too.
-Someone needs to take initiative, to know the pastors of a place, to invite them, stay connected with them and encourage them – including that they might participate in some way with the Church of which their congregation is a subset.
+Someone needs to take initiative, to know the pastors of a place, to invite them, to stay connected with them and to encourage them.
+They will remain otherwise detached from the Church their congregation is a subset of in the city/town.
+This work is important!

-Prayer unity‘ takes leadership.
-Pastors won’t shift from coffee unity to prayer unity by accident.
-Someone will need to lead (facilitate) the group to a place of shared heart – sufficient to begin to enjoy praying together.
-A combined prayer gathering might result also – or exist instead prayerful unity among the pastors (to state it how it can be).
+‘Prayer unity‘ is the next ‘level’ – and it takes leadership.
+Pastors won’t shift from coffee unity to prayer unity by accident and more than a church small group will.
+Someone will need to lead the group to a place of shared heart – sufficient to begin to enjoy praying together around a common vision.
+A combined prayer gathering might result – or exist instead prayerful unity among the pastors.
+These are foundations.

-• If we cannot see what might come next, we won’t miss it.
+- If we cannot see what might come next, we won’t miss it.

-• If we cannot see what might come next, we won’t lament its absence
+- If we cannot see what might come next, we won’t lament its absence.

 What if our whole paradigm were a bit limited – like the difference between a programme driven church and a purpose driven one?